DanZinagri/NicheD20_Quartz/content/Rules/Combat Rules/Combat Statistics.md

 Damage is usually either Physical Damage or Elemental damage.
 The damage type is usually important for determining the interaction with a creature's defense and resistances either in the form of DR or Resist they may possess; though other special interactions may exist.

-See the [[Damage Types|Damage Types]] rule page for more detailed information on each damage type.
+See the [Damage Types](./Damage%20Types.md) rule page for more detailed information on each damage type.

 ### Strength Bonus